salehhesham244/alx-system_engineering-devops/0x00-shell_basics/README.md

-in this script we try to make adirectory in side another one
+we now move all uper case from this directory to another one that we chose